DevForge LogoDevForgeDocs

 Caveats

-• Preview rendering is based on the configured Markdown parser and is not a full GitHub page replica.
+• Preview rendering uses the configured GFM parser and is not a full GitHub page replica.

 Tips